9 of the Best Beaches in Italy To Visit This Summer

 8. Scala dei Turchi, Sicily

-Sicily has it all, including some of the country's best beaches.
+Sicily has it all, including some of the country's best beaches—Scala dei Turchi is among them.

-Just a short drive from the Valley of the Temples, Scala dei Turchi also makes for a refreshing break after a tour of the ancient ruins.
+Insider tip: A stop at the Scala dei Turchi—situated just a short drive from the Valley of the Temples—makes for a refreshing break after a tour of the ancient ruins.

 Keep reading